simul/simul.github.io/programming/rendering.md

 Cosmic Background
 -----------------
-The cosmic background texture is drawn first, at an orientation that corresponds to the plane of the Milky Way galaxy - see <a href="../ref/simul/sky/skykeyframer/setbackgroundbrightness.html">BackgroundBrightness</a>.
+The cosmic background texture is drawn first, at an orientation that corresponds to the plane of the Milky Way galaxy - see [simul::sky::SkyKeyframer::SetBackgroundBrightness](/ref/simul/sky/skykeyframer/setbackgroundbrightness)
+.

 It uses a plate-carree projection, aligned with the galactic horizon.
 Given the vector "view", which is the direction in galactic co-ordinates, the calculation is: